dbx834-bodhi/bodhi-beta-docs/dev_core_modules.md

 * Attach hydrators to fields (A hydrator is a function that returns some data, for example return a list of countries in the country dropdown)
   * A hydrator can be static array
   * Or, a function that returns data
-  * (The hydrator will be used in the Automatic Form Metadata Generation module)
+  * (The hydrator will be used in the Automatic Form Metadata Generation package)

+### Collection Helpers

+The purpose of this package is to create helper functions that create transformations on the data.
+This is a package with the following features:

+* Define transformation functions on the collection
+* These functions may have any kind of logic
+* They can be called on the client or on the server

+## Form Handling Packages

+* Automatic Form Metadata Generation
+* Autocomplete

 ### Automatic Form Metadata Generation

-This will be a core module for the whole application and should be worked out very well.
-The purpose of this module is to automate many of the Write/Edit operations.
-This is a module with the following features:
+This will be a core package for the whole application and should be worked out very well.
+The purpose of this package is to automate many of the Write/Edit operations.
+This is a package with the following features:

-* Whenever a user wants to create something or edit something, this module should generate a JSON object with 'metadata'
+* Whenever a user wants to create something or edit something, this package should generate a JSON object with 'metadata'
 * The metadata should be generated based upon the schema attached to the collection
 * It should contain validators that have to be run on the client with associated error trace messages
 * It should contain hydration data for fields, either from fields (in the case we are modifing a document), or from functions

+### Autocomplete

+The purpose of this package is to enable attaching an autocompelter with any input, and linking it to a server hydration source.
+This is a package with the following features:

+* Attach auto-complete to an input
+* Fetch data from the server
+* Update suggestions as the user types

+## Communications Packages

+* Mailer
+* Mail Scheduler

 ### Mailer

-The purpose of this module is to automate many communication operations.
-This is a module with the following features:
+The purpose of this package is to automate many communication operations.
+This is a package with the following features:

 * Templates
   * Server side default templates